j-rayhan/v4/content/featured/Travel/index.md

 showInProjects: true
 ---

 A React Native app using styled components and react hook.
-The app is full responsive and has a booking trip enroll e-commerce app.
+The app has a booking trip enroll e-commerce app.
 This beginner app is just the 3 view end and you can refactor the code to add additional screen and update the link.